asyrafzlkln96/drone-programming/README.md

 # drone-programming
-Projects related with Drone.
-All code are written in *Python language*
+Projects related with Drone.In this project I am using Tello Drone as it can be written with Python.

 # Usage
 pip install djitellopy opencv-python